capstone-project-sparck/capstone_project/README.md

 In order to install and run the project, you first need to clone the repository.
 Then, you need to create a Python Virtual Environment with the command `venv <name of the environment>`.
 Then you need to install the requirements with the command `pip install -r requirements.txt`.
 Finally you need to get inside the front directoy and install the react dependencies with the command `npm install`.

 Once you have installed all the dependencies, you need to create the database and the user executing the file `set_up.sql` with the command `cat database/setup_mysql.sql | mysql`.
 Then you need to create the tables with the command `python models/consolidate.py`.
-Finally, you need to insert the data executing the following commands in order, `python models/insert_investors_db.py` and then `insert_connections.py`.
+Finally, you need to insert the data executing the following commands in order, `python models/insert_investors_db.py` and then `python models/insert_connections.py`.
 This process has to be done only the first time you are installing the project.

 You first need to get into the home directoy and run the command `uvicorn app:app` to run the API.
 Finally, get inside the front directory and run the command `npm start` to run the front.